 - To identify, through a substantial mapping exercise based on the competence frameworks, existing gaps and engage the game developers community in the creation of new games addressing the identified gaps, also using existing sets of peace exercises that have not yet taken a game configuration;

 - To develop an online hub able to provide information, advice and support to education institutions and educators who are interested to use the potential of games to achieve learning outcomes in these competence areas and engage “indie game development communities” in the creation of new games (e.g. through “thematic game jams” days with young designers, game developing starts up, school teams, etc.);

 - To test and validate the use of the online hub and available games in ten pilot schools in five countries and, on a voluntary base, in other local communities and civil society organisations engaged in citizenship education;

 - To develop and validate a Guide on “How to use, adopt and adapt game-based learning in traditional education settings ”

 - To provide guidance and a collaborative context to individual learners who are already engaged in online and offline games and might discover the interest and life-relevance of peace-oriented games;

 - To draw lessons from the review and the online hub activities in order to feed the present education policy debate on citizenship and peace education.

-For more information on the Peace Games project, regularly visit this webpage and the news section of the IIHL website here.
+For more information on the Peace Games project, please click here and visit the web page.